 - The investigation shall be completed within 30 working days.
 If necessary and approved by CEO, the period can be extended (each extension must not exceed 7 working days for straightforward cases and 30 working days for complex cases).
 Involved investigators must not have any conflict of interest with the complaints and all complaints filed to the aforementioned channels must be reported along with investigation results to the Corporate Governance and Sustainable Development Committee and/or the Audit Committee (depending on the nature of each case) and then the Board of Directors, respectively.

 In 2020, PTTEP received a total of 10 complaints through the whistleblowing channels.
 Considering the sufficiency of preliminary supporting evidence, 5 complaints were forwarded for investigation.
 The investigation of all 5 was completed.
 There were 3 cases that no offenses have been found.
-While, there were 2 cases of wrongdoing as following details; 1) One case was related to inappropriate behavior of staff which has been considered disciplinary offense pursuant to the Human Resources Management Policy and Business Ethics on Human Resources.
+While, there were 2 cases of wrongdoing as following details; 1) One case was related to inappropriate behavior of staff (harassment) which has been considered disciplinary offense pursuant to the Human Resources Management Policy and Business Ethics on Human Resources.
 PTTEP has given verbal warning to the offender.
 And 2) One case was related to a conflict of interest whereby the offenders have relationship with PTTEP's counterparty through friends and relatives and the offenders also used and disclosed internal confidential information to others with the aim to gain benefits for their own business and relatives' business.
 These wrongdoings have been considered serious disciplinary offense pursuant to the Human Resources Management Policy.
 PTTEP has terminated their employment without severance pay.